Isuru-rana/j1939-ESP32/README.md

 # J1939 C++ Library

 Welcome to `embr::j1939` library!

+Features include:

+* J939-21 Network support:
+    * Network address negotiation
+    * Transport Protocol (~1.7k packets)
+* Compile-time optimized units such as percentages, volts, kilometers, etc. by way of `embr` lib

 What makes this particular library interesting compared to some others?
-In a word: specialization
+In a word: specialization.

 We've gone all-in with C++ specialization to bring you a robust, intuitive yet lean implementation.
 For example, setting up and sending a `cab message 1` PDU is as easy as: